Megadromus antarcticus: Natural global range

-Megadromus antarcticus is an endemic New Zealand species.
+Megadromus antarcticus is endemic to New Zealand.

 New Zealand range

 Megadromus antarcticus is common throughout much of the Canterbury region.
 Their range extents from a northern limit in the Waikari area, to the coast in the east, comprising Banks Peninsula, as far south as the Cave area in South Canterbury, and to the lower reach of the Southern Alps in western Canterbury.
-Because Megadromus antarcticus is flightless it has limited Biological dispersal ability.
+Because Megadromus antarcticus is flightless it has limited biological dispersal ability.
 Additionally the braided rivers of the Canterbury plains present a significant obstacle to Megadromus antarcticus.

 Habitat preferences

 Megadromus antarcticus is a generalist predator so can be successful in variety of different habitats.
 A very common habitat for Megadromus antarcticus to be sighted is in home gardens.
 Other common Megadromus antarcticus habitats include urban areas, agricultural areas, native forests and exotic forests.
 They are also frequently been found amongst grassland log sites.

 Life cycle/phenology

 The incubation period of Megadromus antarcticus eggs varies dependent on the time of year.
 This incubation period can range from just over four weeks for eggs laid in late August to three weeks for eggs laid in February.
 Megadromus antarcticus females do not leave their egg chamber to feed during this period making them particularly attentive parents.